plgd-dev/hub/docs/guide/developing/dashboard.md

 ### Default language

-Default language is set to be `en`.
+The default language is set to be `en`.
 This configuration can be overridden in `./http-gateway/web/src/config.js` by changing the `defaultLanguage` field.
-Change this only to a language which is supported by the application (is present in the `supportedLanguages` list).
+Change this only to a language that is supported by the application (is present in the `supportedLanguages` list).

-After the first visit of the application from a browser, it will remember the current language state, so in order to see the `defaultLanguage` field to work, you should clear the `localStorage` entry `language` from the browser.
+After your first visit to the application from a browser, the application will remember the current language state.
+In order to change the `defaultLanguage` field and see the change, you should clear the `localStorage` entry `language` from the browser.

 ## Branding

 ### Colors change

-All colors are defined in one `scss` file `./http-gateway/web/src/common/styles/colors.scss`.
+All colors are defined in one `scss` file: `./http-gateway/web/src/common/styles/colors.scss`.
 Changing one of the colors will have an impact on all parts of the application.

 ### Logo change